|

 Joseph

-workbook style,
+bound workbook style, of Chinese

-more qualified to come along and do a better job at these translations
+qualified to come along and do a better job at these translations

 than I do.
 I know that there are many out there who could do it."

-What Crandall doesn't mention is the dedication and knowledge he
+What Crandall doesn't mention is the dedication and knowledge

-has brought to the worthy fundamental project.
+he has brought to the worthy fundamental project.

 NOTE: